fortrabbit/blog/the-story-of-our-new-invoice-numbers.md

 ---

 title:      "The story of our new invoice number format"
+author:      fl
+published:  true
 excerpt:    "How our new invoice numbers are structured and what went wrong when we rolled it out."
-created:     2020-02-03
-publish:     published
-author:      fl
 lead:        "We have just changed our invoice number format.
 This is why we changed it and about the issues during roll out."
 image:       new-invoice-number-format.gif
+created:     2020-02-03

 ---